A Brief Biography of Robert Crosbie (1849-1919),

 “It is highly significant for its truly occult value in this connection to state that the only published writing to which he ever affixed his signature was that written by Mr Crosbie at the time of Mr Judge’s death.
 It was written and signed by him to point out the real nature of W.Q.J. and to show the way to any students who might in truth be seeking to find the Path.
 That article is republished in the present number of this magazine, and in simple truth and justice it may be said that all that Mr Crosbie there stated of Mr Judge, applies with the same fidelity to himself.
 He, like they, must be judged by his works and wisdom.
 In Occultism, it is merit, and merit alone, that counts.

-We may also quote from the November 1923 issue of Theosophy Magazine, which reports that Robert Crosbie “came in contact with Theosophy after the return of Madame Blavatsky to England in 1887.
+We may also quote from p.
+9-10 of the pamphlet “The United Lodge of Theosophists: Its Mission and Its Future,” which reports that Robert Crosbie “came in contact with Theosophy after the return of Madame Blavatsky to England in 1887.
 By her instruction he placed himself under the direction of William Q. Judge.
 Mr Crosbie was one of the earliest American members of the E.S.T.S. [i.e. Esoteric Section of the Theosophical Society] His connection made and the link regained, Mr Crosbie worked unceasingly for the Movement in its exoteric and esoteric channels.
 He was for many years the mainstay of the Lodge in Boston, Mass.; was by Mr Judge placed in charge of the E.S. members in Boston, and ultimately of New England.
-His connection with both H.P.B. and Mr Judge was close and intimate but so carefully guarded that few ever suspected the relation to be more than casual and incidental to the routine of Theosophical propagandum.
-During all the troublous period 1893-6 Mr Crosbie shared to an extent unknown and undreamt of by others in the burdens and confidence of Mr Judge.”
+His connection with both H.P.B. and Mr Judge was close and intimate, but so carefully guarded that few ever suspected the relation to be more than casual and incident to the routine of Theosophical propagandum.
+During all the troublous period 1893-96 Mr Crosbie shared to an extent unknown and undreamt of by others in the burdens and the confidence of Mr Judge.”
+(2016 reprint)